maryash/maryash.github.io/235/projects/project'1/project'1.md

  *
  * Otherwise an alternative format is used:
  * <COLOR> piece is not on the board\n
  * @note "\n" just means endline in this case.
-Please use "std::endl," don't hardcode "\n".
+Please use "std::endl," don't print out the text "\n".
+ * Example output 1:
+   BLACK piece at (2,4) is moving UP
+   Example output 2:
+   WHITE piece is not on the board
  */
 display
 ```